 Interestingly, LXPs also allow learners to earn badges and certificates through various skills assessments.
 One advantage of this is that learners and their managers get to have valuable milestones to measure and evaluate progress, creating a more data-driven culture when it comes to L&D.

-Learning system integrations enable your LMS or LXP to house particular training solutions (e.g. language learning) that increase its accessibility for learners.
+Learning system integrations enable your LMS or LXP to house particular training solutions (e.g. language training) that increase its accessibility for learners.
 Not only that, but there are a lot more perks to having your training solutions integrated into your company’s learning system such as:

 - Learners can easily access training content and services through single sign on (SSO)